marcoahv/fundamentals/docs/4 React 18/21 HTTP GET & POST request.md

 let's instead capture user inputs and make the first request using the data

-- back in vs code i'm going to create a new file called post form dot js
+- back in vs code i'm going to create a new file called `PostForm.js`

 within the file i'm going to create a function component